TheFlav/Freeplay_OSD/README.md

 ## Missing features
 Section to be considered as a pseudo todo.
-- Small OSD to display as header or footer.
 - Allow additionnal way to trigger OSD display, file or whatever.
 - WiFi informations.
 <br><br>